Michael van Gerwen: 2016

-After needing a tie-break to beat René Eidams in the first round of the 2016 World Championship, Van Gerwen recorded 109.23, the fourth-highest average ever recorded in the event during a 4–0 whitewash over Darren Webster.
-In the third round, he took out a 135 finish to send his tie with van Barneveld to a deciding set.
-Van Barneveld went 2–0 up in legs before van Gerwen threw a 10-dart leg, but he missed one dart to level the game in the next leg allowing his Dutch rival to finish on 96 to knock him out.
-Van Gerwen's average of 105.78 was at the time the highest ever to lose a match in the history of the event.
-Phil Taylor missed seven match darts in the semi-finals of the Masters and van Gerwen took full advantage to eliminate him 11–10 and retained his title by easing past Dave Chisnall 11–6.
-In week four of the Premier League, van Gerwen broke the televised average record with 123.40 in a 7–1 win over Michael Smith.
+Van Gerwen was defeated by Raymond van Barneveld in the third round of the World Championship in a shock result.

+However he retained his Masters title by defeating Dave Chisnall 11–6 in the final.
+In week four of the Premier League, Van Gerwen broke the televised average record with 123.40 in a 7–1 win over Michael Smith.
 In the following round of fixtures, he averaged 116.67 in beating Peter Wright 7–2.
-A 7–5 win over Taylor saw van Gerwen top the final Premier League table for the fourth year in a row.
-He won his second Premier League title (his first being in 2013) with an 11–3 victory over Taylor in what was van Gerwen's fourth consecutive Premier League final.
-Taylor had led 2–1 but van Gerwen soon took control of proceedings and won ten of the following eleven legs to complete a resounding win.
+A 7–5 win over Taylor saw Van Gerwen top the final Premier League table for the fourth year in a row.
+He won his second Premier League title (his first being in 2013) with an 11–3 victory over Taylor in what was Van Gerwen's fourth consecutive Premier League final.
+Taylor had led 2–1 but Van Gerwen soon took control of proceedings and won ten of the following eleven legs to complete a resounding win.